Benson-Gikonyo/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 Task 13: Write a Bash script that displays the visitor IP along with the HTTP status code from the Apache log file.

 Requirement:Format: IP HTTP_CODE in a list format

+Task 14: write a Bash script that groups visitors by IP and HTTP status code, and displays this data.

+Requirements:

+    The exact format must be:
+        OCCURENCE_NUMBER IP HTTP_CODE
+        In list format
+    Ordered from the greatest to the lowest number of occurrences